pravinkumarone/BankManagementSystem/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

-> This project required a SQL DBMS like PostgreSQL or MySQL to maintain all records like login, signup, and transactions.
+> This project requires a SQL DBMS like PostgreSQL or MySQL to maintain all records like login, signup, and transactions.